garrardkitchen/blog/content/posts/reality-of-engineering.md

 - Headers, query strings, and claim transformation
 - IP whitelisting

 What this gives you is a smaller attack surface areas as well as `facade`-esque capability to re-utilisize your services.
 I am not saying that this, or aggregation, are the best solutions, more that they are just solutions that may work for your particular problem domain.
-This by itself is NOT the entire solution but will help your architecture a better your solution.
+This by itself is NOT the entire solution but will help your architecture a better solution.

+More recently, a large number of the above cross-cutting concerns can be accomplished using technologies like `service meshes` (e.g. istio).
+I digress ...

 Take authorization for instance.
 Implementing this repeatedly across all your services is simply a waste of time and effort.
 The best place to target this, is at the API Gateway.
-Done once, which means less code, less maintenance, one place to have your X.509 certificate.  imagine what I pain it will be having to redeploy a new X.509 certificate?!
+Done once, which means less code, less maintenance and one place to have your X.509 certificate.
+Imagine what a pain it will be having to redeploy a new X.509 certificate?!
 Mind you, not so much of a pain if you have your CI/CD pipelines configured!

 ## EDA between domains